bowang-lab/MedSAM/README.md

 - [ ] Enlarge the dataset
 - [ ] 3D slicer and napari support

-We are very excited on this field.
-However, training such segmentation foundation model requires extensive computing resources.
-Thus, we have made all the pre-processed training and images publicly availble (research purpose only).
-To avoid wasting time to conduct the same experiments across different research groups, your are welcome to share your results/trained models on the discussion page.
-We look forward to working with the community together to advance this exciting research area.
+We are excited about the potential of segmentation foundation models in the medical image domain.
+However, training such models requires extensive computing resources.
+Therefore, we have made all the pre-processed training and images publicly available for research purposes.
+To prevent duplication of effort (e.g., conduct the same experiemnts), we encourage sharing of results and trained models on the discussion page.
+We look forward to working with the community to advance this exciting research area.

 ## Acknowledgements